zhugchzo/dl_occurrence_tipping/README.md

 **./dl_model:** Code to train the deep learning algorithm.
 And trained deep learning models used in manuscript.

+**./dl_model_SI:** Code to train the deep learning algorithm.
+And trained deep learning models used in supplementary information.

 **./gen_train_set:** Code to generate training data for the deep learning algorithm.

 **./model_test:** Code to simulate, perform regular and irregular sampling, and compute residual time series for the test models, to compute early warning signals of competing algorithms in the regularly-sampled situation, and to test trained deep learning models on simulated model test time series.
 These include the May's harvesting model, three-species food chain model, consumer−resource model, global energy balance model, middle Pleistocene transition model, Amazon rainforest dieback model, sleep-wake hysteresis loop model and Sprott B hysteresis bursting model.
 The model test time series data after sampling and computing residuals we used in manuscript is also in this directory.